Automattic/jetpack/projects/js-packages/config/README.md

 	}
 ```

-Note: Make sure `'output-library-target': ''` is also set.
-Otherwise, do `jetpackConfig: 'var ' + JSON.stringify(...`,
+Note: If Webpack's [`libraryTarget`](https://webpack.js.org/configuration/output/#outputlibrarytarget) is set, you may need to override the target for the external by doing `jetpackConfig: 'var ' + JSON.stringify(...`.

 ## Required configuration